anthonyanader/personalBlog/_posts/2018-04-01-cocoapods-tutorial.md

 > This past week I learned about Cocoapods!

-Cocoapods is a dependency manager, similar to NPM for JavaScript but for Xcode.
+Cocoapods is a dependency manager, similar to NPM for JavaScript but for dde.
 It allows you to search for third-party plugins/components that you would want to add to any of your applications.

 Cocoapods allows you to search for: